Dangerous & Defective Equipment Accidents

 Injury by dangerous, defective or unsafe equipment is a tragically common occurrence in the workplace.
 While an injured worker may be entitled to workers' compensation and disability benefits, a third-party negligence claim may also be pursued in the wake of a serious or fatal accident involving dangerous or unsafe equipment.

-The work accident attorneys at the Law Offices of Jeffrey S. Glassman in Boston are dedicated to fighting for the rights of injured workers and their families.
+The work accident attorneys at the Jeffrey Glassman Injury Lawyers in Boston are dedicated to fighting for the rights of injured workers and their families.
 We know what it takes to prove equipment defective, or show the type of negligence on the part of an employer that so often leads to serious or fatal injury in the workplace.Our Law Firm Can Help Prove a Dangerous and Defective Equipment Case

 Whether dealing with heavy equipment on a job site or manufacturing equipment installed in a plant, dangerous and defective equipment cases can be complex.
 Accidents may involve the manufacturer, those responsible for installation, maintenance crews, supervisors or co-workers.
 Conducting a thorough review often requires examining the fault of multiple parties against complex state and federal regulations.